 - Played With/Subverted in Grimm - it takes the form of several books, with entries apparently organized chronologically as Nick's ancestors encountered various Wesen and other phenomena, and learned how to deal with them by trial and error.
 This means any attempt to find information on a previously unencountered threat requires several people to spend hours flipping through thousands of pages in multiple languages and varying degrees of legibility and usefulness- on several occasions the information has essentially taken the form of "no clue how it manages to do what it does, but cutting off its head seemed to kill it".
 Nick has added several of his own entries, additions, and notations to the books when Wesen not in the records are encountered, or after discovering new information on and methods of dealing with dangerous Wesen.

-- Neds Declassified School Survivor Guide has the eponymous 'Guide' which contains tips written by Ned and his friends to deal with school life.
+- Ned's Declassified School Survival Guide has the eponymous 'Guide' which contains tips written by Ned and his friends to deal with school life.

-- In Agents Of Shield the Inhumans apparently have a reference book containing everything they have learned about their powers and how to use them over the course of centuries, which allows them to easily figure out how to train new members who have recently undergone Terrigenesis.
+- The Inhumans apparently have a reference book containing everything they have learned about their powers and how to use them over the course of centuries, which allows them to easily figure out how to train new members who have recently undergone Terrigenesis.
 Of course, the book contains everything they know, not everything there is to know, as there are two Inhumans in the show (Gordon and Raina) whose abilities are totally unprecedented.